 In this example, the screen is closed when the solar radiation reaches 450 W/m2 and re-opened in the afternoon when radiation drops below 350 W/m2.
 A climate computer with a delay time setting helps prevent sporadic opening and closing.

 Our screens are designed to reduce radiation, resulting in considerably lower crop and air temperatures.
 What’s special is that our screens don’t absorb radiation, but reflect it upwards.
 Svensson Harmony screens not only provide shade but also light diffusion, leading to a quicker growth and better plant quality.

 Create complete darkness

-There are endless of variations in how light in greenhouses can be manipulated and altered to fit plant growing patterns.
-For day length sensitive plants for example, flowering when they get less than twelve hours of daylight per day, you need a solution to create darkness but without making the greenhouse too hot or too moist.
+There are endless of variations in how light in greenhouses can be manipulated and altered to fit plant growth patterns.
+For day length sensitive plants, for example, flowering when they get less than twelve hours of daylight per day, you need a solution to create darkness but without making the greenhouse too hot or too moist.

 Another example is to use blackout screens when using supplemental lights.
-Then the surronded environment and neighborhood is not affected by light pollution during the night.
+Then the surrounded environment and neighborhood is not affected by light pollution during the night.